You'll Never Eat Lunch in This Town Again: Reception

 On its release most critics agreed that the book was both scandalous and career-ending.
 (Even with a quarter of the 1,000-page original manuscript excised, it took lawyers at Random House fourteen months to approve it for publication.)
 Lewis Cole, in The Nation, described it as being "[not] written but spat out, a breakneck, formless performance piece...propelled by spite and vanity".
 Newsweek's review called it a "573-page primal scream", while one Hollywood producer said it was "the longest suicide note in history".
 In the 2003 documentary version of Easy Riders, Raging Bulls, based on Peter Biskind's 1998 anecdotal history of New Hollywood, Richard Dreyfuss recalled his initial fury at Phillips' revelations, before more circumspectly listening to "a little voice inside my head [saying] 'Richard, Richard, the truth was so much worse'."
 Despite Phillips' criticisms of Steven Spielberg in the book, Spielberg nevertheless invited her to a 1997 screening of Close Encounters of the Third Kind as a way of "keeping his friends close and his enemies closer."
 Rapper Tupac Shakur misquotes the title of the book in a Vibe interview in 1996, stating briefly that it was one of the books he read recently.
 "You’ll Never Work Again in Hollywood, whatever that is that they’re talking about, all the people that slept together."

 After Phillips' death from cancer in 2002 the book was reissued in paperback by Faber and Faber, and gained renewed attention.
 Tim Appelo wrote in his Salon.com tribute that it was "mordant, merciless, [and] outdid Capote in shrieking truth to decadent power", while David Thomson of The Independent praised it as "compulsive, hilarious entertainment".

 Commercially, Phillips' memoir became an enormous success.
 It quickly moved to the top of the New York Times Non Fiction Best Seller list and stayed at No. 1 for thirteen weeks.
 Additionally, several prominent Los Angeles bookstore owners reported it to be the fastest-selling book they had ever seen.
 But Phillips was excoriated by Hollywood, and her autobiography's publication cost her the chance to adapt Anne Rice's Interview with a Vampire with David Geffen.
-Furthermore, in an example of life imitating art, pre-eminent Los Angeles restaurant Morton's fulfilled the book's titular prediction by declining her future patronage.
+Furthermore, in an example of life imitating art, pre-eminent Burbank restaurant Morton's fulfilled the book's titular prediction by declining her future patronage.

 Shortly before her death, when asked if she had been too cruel in her writing, Phillips replied, "We all have our standards.
 People behaved in an ugly and despicable fashion towards me.
 I felt no constraints.
 Nothing I did in my book is as mean as any of the people I wrote about."
 She was similarly unrepentant about her subsequent expatriation, saying, "I wasn't a pariah because I was a drug-addicted, alcoholic, rotten person and not a good mother.
 I was a pariah because I hit them with a harsh, fluorescent light and rendered them as contemptible as they truly are."